 - Password: Specify the AWS secret access key.

-- Additional Params: Configure the bucket that is used for staging using the
+Additional Params: Configure the bucket that is used for staging query results output using the

 - SSL: Choose whether or not you want to use SSL encryption to protect data as it passes between Looker and your database.

-- Max Connections: By default, this is set to 5 because that is the maximum number of concurrent queries to Amazon Athena per account.
+- Max Connections: By default, this is set to 5.
+You can increase this up to 20 if Looker is the main query engine running against Athena.
 See the Athena service limits documentation for more details about the service limits.
 See this documentation page for more information.

 - Connection Pool Timeout: Specify the connection pool timeout.
 By default, the timeout is set to 120 seconds.
 See this Looker documentation page for more information.